-Ventura County, California is now facing a wrongful death lawsuit filed on behalf of the son of "Glee" actress Naya Rivera, who drowned in Lake Piru last summer.
+Ventura County is now facing a wrongful death lawsuit filed on behalf of the son of "Glee" actress Naya Rivera, who drowned in Lake Piru last summer.

-The lawsuit, filed by Rivera's ex-husband Ryan Dorsey, alleges the pontoon boat that Rivera rented from the county's Parks and Recreation Management did not have a ladder and other safety equipment on board.
+The lawsuit alleges the pontoon boat that Rivera rented from the county's Parks and Recreation Management did not have a ladder and other safety equipment on board.

 It claims Rivera went for a swim with her 4-year-old son but got separated from the boat when the wind carried it away and was unable to save herself.